leonardomagalhaes21/feup-ESOF/README.md

 ### PLANNED FEATURES

 - **Publication System**: Easily create and share posts featuring photos and detailed descriptions of items for trade in the following categories: Books, Clothing, Home Appliances, Electronics, Educational Materials and Miscellaneous.
 - **Chat Functionality**: Engage in seamless negotiations and trades with other users through our integrated chat feature, facilitating smooth communication and deal-making.
+When a user shows interest in an item, they can open a chat with the seller, without the item becoming reserved.
+It remains the responsibility of the individuals involved to manage the availability of the item during conversation.
 - **Rating System**: Rate and review trade partners to share your trading experience and help build a trustworthy community.